-LEESBURG, Va. – Mike Malaska of Mesa, Ariz., the 2011 PGA Teacher of the Year, is making his fourth appearance in the Southworth Senior PGA Professional National Championship.
-He is the lone nationally celebrated golf instructor in the 264-player field this week in northern Virginia, and relishes the opportunity.
+Mike Malaska of Mesa, Ariz., the 2011 PGA Teacher of the Year, is making his fourth appearance in the Southworth Senior PGA Professional National Championship.
+He is the lone nationally celebrated golf instructor in the 264-player field in the Championship at PGA Golf Club in Port St. Lucie, Fla., and relishes the opportunity.

 This 59-year-old, who prides himself on staying fit, wants to earn the respect of students as someone who practices what he preaches on the lesson tee.